Events

 Let the memories, dreams and imaginations of BS13 residents transform an apparently ordinary short pavement walk into something extraordinary.

-Extraordinary Sounds: Withywood is a free sound walk available at any time, but you can join free guided walks led by us on:
+Extraordinary Sounds: Withywood is a free sound walk available at any time, and is a self-led experience.

 The creative writing produced took inspiration from local features on a short, mile-long pavement walk in Withywood between Campus Pool Skatepark (BS13 7RW) and Withywood Park (BS13 8PL).